aozden/VOHEAD/README.md

 ## 📄 Citation
 If you use this code or design in your research, please cite the original paper as:

-> VoHead Research Team.
+> "Edit Later."VoHead Research Team.
 (2025). *VoHead: A multimodal human–computer interaction system for accessible gaming.*
 > Ege University, Türkiye.

 ---